Robert-W/grunt-cache-control/README.md

 #### Options

 In this example, I am appending the version number "2.0" to all script tags, link tags, and to my dojoConfig object setup in a script tag.
-I am also telling it not to override the source file but instead write a new one out to `test/index2.html`
+I am also telling it not to override the source file but instead write a new one out to `test/index2.html`.
+Some other settings are the ignoreCDN is true, which will ignore script and link tags starting with http, https, or //.
+I also have a file in my filesToIgnore property so it will not append a verison number to `test/testIgnore.js`.

 ```
 grunt.initConfig({